-People like this would die from exposure during a trek across Antarctica and blame the weather.
+People like this would die from exposure and blame the weather.
 While the weather may be the driving force, it’s their lack of foresight and preparation that would do them in.
 People like this have not discovered that they can give leadership to their own thoughts.
 And they live in misery.
 Usually making those around them miserable along the way.

 It’s best to plan ahead, set your priorities, and put on the appropriate dress for the occasion.
 Only then can you be the master of your own fate and the captain of your soul.
 After all, you are the master of your own destiny.
 You can influence, direct, and control your own environment.
 You can make your life what you want it to be,” says author Napoleon Hill.

 Here are a few more thoughts from famous writers on the topic:

 “Take responsibility of your own happiness, never put it in other people’s hands.” ― Roy T. Bennett, ‘The Light in The Heart’, 2020